oconnor663/bao/docs/spec.md

 However, a shallow tree would limit the usefulness of Bao's encoding and slicing features.
 The root node becomes linear in the size of the input.
-Encoding a gigabyte file, for example, would produce root that's several megabytes.
+Encoding a gigabyte file, for example, would produce a root node that's several megabytes.
 The recipient would need to fetch and buffer the entire root before verifying any content bytes, and decoding would require heap allocation.
 The usefulness of the encoding format would be limited to the space of files big